Skip to content

 The 5 who signed alongside the 5 taken off the New Jersey delegation to the convention to vote for America’s independence.

-On June 21, 1776, New Jersey appointed the delegation including a sheriff, a politician who preferred poetry and songwriting to the law, a preacher, a South Jersey farmer and an associate justice of the state’s Supreme Court.
-They were: Abraham Clark of Rahway, who was 50 years old; Francis Hopkinson Bordentown, who was 38; John Witherspoon of Princeton, 53; John Hart of Hopewell, 65, and Richard Stockton of Princeton, 46.
+On June 21, 1776, New Jersey appointed the delegation, including a sheriff, a politician who preferred poetry and songwriting to the law, a preacher, a South Jersey farmer, and an associate justice of the state’s Supreme Court.
+They were: Abraham Clark of Rahway, who was 50 years old; Francis Hopkinson Bordentown, who was 38; John Witherspoon of Princeton, 53; John Hart of Hopewell, 65; and Richard Stockton of Princeton, 46.
 The Representatives from 13 colonies would arrive in Philadelphia on June 28, 1776, and the first vote for the Declaration of Independence took place on July 2, 1776.

 The Provincial Congress then arrested Royal Governor William Franklin (Ben’s son) at the Governor’s Proprietary House in Perth Amboy and voted to replace the New Jersey delegation.
-Abraham Clark was highly vocal on his opinion that the colonies should have their independence, so he became one of the chosen five.
+Abraham Clark was highly vocal in his opinion that the colonies should have their independence, so he became one of the chosen five.

 The answer to the question on the New Jersey delegation and the Declaration of Independence is in Larry Gerlach, Prologue to Independence, pp. 336-337.